 The rear end and crossing conflicts were higher in number than lane change conflicts and the significant contributor for lane change conflicts were motorbikes which shows lack of lane discipline in motorbike riders.
 Presently 83.95% conflicts occur between vehicles and 16.05% conflicts occur between vehicles and pedestrians.
-Refer figure 5 for the types of conflicts based on angle of collision.
 The conflicts between motorcycle-motorcycle is highest among all conflicts.
 The conflicts were mainly observed at the pedestrian crossings and in middle of the intersection where vehicular exchanges take place.
-Refer figure 6 for heatmap of conflicts at present.